rebewp/courseR/first_assignment_markdown.Rmd

 ---
 title: "First Assignment Markdown"
-author: "Group 2: Ana, Philipp"
+author: 'Group 2: Ana, Philipp'
 date: "13 11 2020"
 output:
   html_document:
     keep_md: yes
+  pdf_document: default
 ---

 ### What do we expect from this course?